Browse by subject

 We evaluated various bushfire spread models to develop a practical guide for predicting the rate of fire spread in different Australian vegetation types under different conditions.

 The Pyrotron is used to study the combustion and spread of fires in bushfire fuel under controlled conditions.
 It aims to improve fire safety and fire-fighting for Australian communities.

-We have developed several meters to help assess the danger of bushfire conditions in different areas, as well as a house survival meter.
+We have developed several meters to help assess the danger of bushfire conditions in different areas.

 Have an enquiry about this page?